Castelvill/SandstormBox/docs/instructions.md

 - event (variable) - a name of an event to be executed.

-## post
+## after

 **Description**

     Start a new instruction scope for the current event.
 Instructions in this scope will be executed only when the if statement returns true and only after the main scope finishes its execution.
-If the current event is a loop, post instructions will be ignored.
+If the current event is a loop, "after" instructions will be ignored.
 This instruction can be used only once in any given event.

 ## run